progit/progit/de/01-introduction/01-chapter1.markdown

 Now, pay attention.
 This is the main thing to remember about Git if you want the rest of your learning process to go smoothly.
 Git has three main states that your files can reside in: committed, modified, and staged.
 Committed means that the data is safely stored in your local database.
 Modified means that you have changed the file but have not committed it to your database yet.
 Staged means that you have marked a modified file in its current version to go into your next commit snapshot.

 Jetzt aufgepaßt.
-Das folgende ist die wichtigste Information, die du brauchst, wenn du Git lernen und Fallstricke vermeiden willst.
+Das folgende ist die wichtigste Information, die Du brauchst, wenn Du Git lernen und Fallstricke vermeiden willst.
 Git definiert drei Haupt-Zustände, in denen sich eine Datei befinden kann: committed (xxx), geändert ("modified") und staged (xxx).
 "Committed" bedeutet, daß die Daten in der lokalen Datenbank gesichert sind.
 "Modified" bedeutet, daß die Datei geändert, diese Änderung aber noch nicht committed wurde.
-"Staged" bedeutet, daß du eine geänderte Datei in ihrem gegenwärtigen Zustand für den nächsten Commit Snapshot markiert hast.
+"Staged" bedeutet, daß Du eine geänderte Datei in ihrem gegenwärtigen Zustand für den nächsten Commit Snapshot markiert hast.

 This leads us to the three main sections of a Git project: the Git directory, the working directory, and the staging area.